 To produce the documentary, a video team follows Todrick around as he prepares to launch his first full-length musical “Straight Outta Oz,” a musical expression of his experience growing up gay in Texas and pursuing his own definitions of showbiz success.

 While watching his movie, I learned six lessons that are highly relevant to members of the LGBTQ+ community, as well as anyone committed to living life on their terms.

 Lesson 1: Be Obsessed

 Obsession with his art is perhaps Todrick’s greatest strength.
 He was singularly fixated on the goal of launching a musical about his life and doing it in record time.
 Obsession was the tool that Todrick used to make his wild dreams and visions into a reality.

-Obsession can help you to achieve massive success in minimal time.
+Obsession can lead to massive success in minimal time.

 There are an absurd number of people in the world who are average, who are somewhat committed, or who can easily be knocked off their path toward a goal.